Here you can find a collection of resources and data that may be useful in the writing and development of your proposal.

 Strategic Research Initiatives prepared some guidance on creating the Education Plan for your NSF CAREER proposal.

-Guidance if your NSF proposal will support postdoctoral researchers.
+Guidance if your NSF proposal will support graduate students or postdoctoral researchers.

 Outreach and Broader Impacts Partnership Resources